enitansunny/assignment2b/assignment2/submissions/moulesnavti/README.md

-## My name is MoulesNavti Outcomer and please file below my submission
+## My name is SundayEwulomi Outcomer and please file below my submission

 ##  1) Containers and Virtual machines are two approaches to deploying applications.
 Name the advantages and disadvantages of each.
 Containers and virtual machines are two popular approaches to deploying applications, each with its own advantages and disadvantages.
 Here are the key characteristics of each: